sendinblue/APIv3-java-library/docs/TransactionalSmsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.setApiKeyPrefix("Token");

+// Configure API key authorization: partnerKey ApiKeyAuth partnerKey = (ApiKeyAuth) defaultClient.getAuthentication("partner-key");
+partnerKey.setApiKey("YOUR API KEY");
+// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
+//partnerKey.setApiKeyPrefix("Token");

 TransactionalSmsApi apiInstance = new TransactionalSmsApi();
 Long limit = 50L; // Long | Number of documents per page
-LocalDate startDate = new LocalDate(); // LocalDate | Mandatory if endDate is used.
-Starting date (YYYY-MM-DD) of the report LocalDate endDate = new LocalDate(); // LocalDate | Mandatory if startDate is used.
+String startDate = "startDate_example"; // String | Mandatory if endDate is used.
+Starting date (YYYY-MM-DD) of the report String endDate = "endDate_example"; // String | Mandatory if startDate is used.
 Ending date (YYYY-MM-DD) of the report Long offset = 0L; // Long | Index of the first document of the page Integer days = 56; // Integer | Number of days in the past including today (positive integer).
 Not compatible with 'startDate' and 'endDate'
 String phoneNumber = "phoneNumber_example"; // String | Filter the report for a specific phone number